Chronicles of Ancient Darkness: Main characters

 Torak, the main character, begins the series as a naive, defensive, and curious boy of twelve.
 This boy does not want to take on a quest but has to in order to save the world.
 Over the course of the novels, he acquires several spiritual titles, including "Spirit Walker", and learns of titles his late father had, including "Soul Eater": this last title causes numerous difficulties, due to his desire to end the Soul Eaters and the evil they cause.
 He is slow to mature emotionally, but from the fourth book on he is described as taller and brave, in sharp contrast to the short, scrawny boy portrayed in the first three books.
 He becomes protective of Renn in the later books as they grow closer: this often annoys and frustrates her.
 He has the power to vanquish the Soul-Eaters and at first despises his power: he eventually grows to accept it.

 Renn, the niece of the Raven Clan's leader, Fin-Kedinn.
 She is a year younger than Torak and is described as slim and small in the first few books.
 Later on, she is portrayed as tough, courageous and is shown to be an expert in archery.
-She has been forced into becoming a mage all her life because of her skill with magic but truly desires being a hunter.
+She has been forced into becoming a mage all her life because of her skill with magic but, due to her mother being a Soul Eater, truly desires being a hunter.
 Torak, Wolf and Fin-Kedinn are her only true friends.
 Throughout the books, Renn is often described through Torak's eyes as older and beautiful, but is often frustrated by his seeming thoughtlessness.
 She also has a bad relationship with her brother, Hord, and disagrees with him many times throughout the first book.

 Wolf, a wolf, is Torak's guide and adoptive brother.
 He grows from a wobbly cub to a young adult over the course of around a year, but stays with Torak and Renn throughout the series of books.
 As a cub his fur is grey, but as he matures his pelt molds into a golden grey tinged with white, with gold fur around his shoulders.
 At first he hates Renn intensely because of the way he treated her when he and Torak are first captured, and in the chapters that are written from his point of view, he initially refers to her as the "female tailless": as he develops affection to her, he begins to call her pack-sister.
 The author gives him an unusual vocabulary that often describes exactly what things are to a wolf or any other animal: for example, he refers to fire as the Bright Beast-that-Bites Hot.
 Wolf eventually finds a female wolf named Darkfur, with whom he produces cubs.